-Problem #2: Your Metabolism Is Slowing Down
+Reason #2: Your Metabolism Is Slowing Down

 When you undereat, your metabolism can slow — right down to a cellular level thanks to a reduction in something called “proton leak,” which occurs during the production of adenosine triphosphate (ATP), the cellular unit of energy.

 When you’re eating enough — and have more than enough raw materials to produce energy — the process can be rather sloppy.
 Some protons escape without giving you any ATP.

 In tests on rats, it accounted for 20 to 30 percent of basal metabolic rate (BMR), which is the amount of calories you burn just running the bodily functions that keep you alive.

-But when you’re not eating enough, your system becomes more efficient and proton leak decreases — and so does your BMR.
 Technically, your hormones are to blame for this shift.
 A lack of leptin and thyroid hormones and an increase in cortisol are most likely the cause.
-However it happens, the end result is a slower metabolism, and this problem seemed worthy of its own section, so I separated “Problem #2” from “Problem #1.”
-Nuff said.

 Next in line is non-exercise activity thermogenesis (NEAT), which accounts for about 15 percent of your caloric burn.
 NEAT includes the movements you make all day like walking, scratching your head, talking, and picking your nose.

 The Solution = Eat More

 By comparison, a study on overweight men and women showed that a more modest 12.5 percent reduction in calories (about 330 and 230 less than the average daily intake for men and women, respectively) combined with exercise did not result in an increase in cortisol.

 So if you’re currently consuming 1,600 calories a day and not seeing results, go up to 1,800 calories.
 If that doesn’t work, go up to 2,000 calories a day the next week.
 Continue until you bust through your plateau.

 The key is to keep your macronutrients (protein, carbs, and fat) balanced as you bump up your calories.
 Does a smaller deficit mean you’ll theoretically lose weight slower?
 Yes.
 But you should be focusing on the long game, anyway.

 One trick to eat more is refeeding, or strategically pigging out about once a week in hopes that it’ll balance out your hormones by reversing the stress you’re putting on your body with the deficit.

 A variation on refeeding is zigzagging.
 This a structured series of low-calorie/high-calorie days championed by Beachbody’s former VP of Fitness and Nutrition, the late Steve Edwards.

 Roughly 35 percent of your total daily calorie intake, according to a study by British researchers.
 Most Beachbody nutrition plans feature 30 percent protein.
-That, plus Beachbody Performance Recover and Recharge (or similar protein supplements) will bring you into the 35 percent range.
+That, plus Beachbody Performance Recover (or a similar protein supplement) will bring you into the 35 percent range.

 When you’re in this situation, try to shed pounds the same way you train — smartly.
-You wouldn’t cram several months worth of workouts into a couple weeks leading up to your event, would you?
+You wouldn’t cram several months’ worth of workouts into a couple of weeks leading up to your event, would you?
 Of course not.